VH-Lab/NDI-matlab/docs/reference/+ndi/+epoch/+epochset/param.m.md

   The cost of each transformation is normally 1 operation.
   MAPPING is the ndi.time.timemapping object that describes the mapping.

-Help for ndi.epoch.epochset.param/epochgraph is inherited from superclass NDI.EPOCH.EPOCHSET
+Help for ndi.epoch.epochset.param/epochgraph is inherited from superclass ndi.epoch.epochset
 ```

 ---